trngphng1311/bank-customer-churn-project/README.md

-# Bank Customer Churn — ML Portfolio Project
+# Bank Customer Churn — ML Project

 Predict customer churn and identify the key drivers behind exit behavior in a European retail bank, using a 10,000-customer dataset.